Traralgon: Newspapers

 The weekly Latrobe Valley Express newspaper is delivered to all homes on Wednesday nights, in Traralgon, Morwell and Moe.
 The Traralgon Record newspaper has been digitised from 1886 to 1932 as part of the Australian Newspapers Digitisation Program.

 Melbourne Newspapers such as The Weekly Times, The Age and the Herald Sun and national newspapers like The Australian, The Saturday Paper, and the Australian Financial Review are also available.

 Television

 The area was the first in Australia to receive its own regional television station, GLV-10 Gippsland (now Network 10), when it launched on 9 December 1961.

-Programs from the three main commercial television networks (Seven, Nine and 10) are all re-broadcast into Latrobe Valley by their regional affiliates – Seven (AMV), WIN (VTV) and Network 10 (GLV).
+Programs from the three main commercial television networks (Seven, Nine and 10) are all re-broadcast into Latrobe Valley by their regional stations – Seven (AMV), WIN (VTV) and Network 10 (GLV).
 All broadcast from the Latrobe Valley transmitter at Mount Tassie.
 All the commercial stations are based in Traralgon and have local commercials placed on their broadcasts.

 Local news is available on all three commercial networks: